Fine Desserts

 • Keep water at a very gentle simmer and cook until the pears can be easily pierced through with a knife, about 20 minutes (more or less, depending on the size, variety, and firmness of the pears).

-• Serve warm or at room temperature with vanilla ice cream, vanilla crème anglaise, salted caramel sauce or however you wish!
+• Let pears cool in their liquid, then serve warm or at room temperature with vanilla ice cream, vanilla crème anglaise, salted caramel sauce or however you wish!

-• Store pears in their liquid in an airtight container in the refrigerator for up to 5 days.
+• Store leftover pears in their liquid in an airtight container in the refrigerator for up to 5 days.

 Subscribe